pdiaz-pa/cub3d/README.md

 # cub3d
-IMPORTANT: This project is only tested in MacOS Mojave, and it uses the MiniLibX graphic library.
-Compile it and use './cub3d [map_name]' to run it.
+IMPORTANT: This project is only tested in 42 Madrid clusters, MacOS Mojave , and it uses the MiniLibX graphic library.
+Compile it and use
+'./cub3d [map_name]'
+to run it.